-SEC offers a dry house facility for people who are coming to terms with a life without alcohol / substances.
+ST.EDMUNDS CHARITY offers a dry house facility for people who are coming to terms with a life without alcohol / illegal substances.

-This second stage house will cater for men and women in the intermediate stages of recovery who have identified the need for a safe, supportive, dry / clean environment – to enable them to identify and address their personal goals.
+THIS HOUSING/LIVING PROJECT will cater for men and women in the intermediate stages of recovery who have identified the need for a safe, supportive, clean & dry environment – to enable them to identify and address their personal goals.

-With the help of the staff and their peers, service users will learn to accept sobriety as a positive life choice – to form positive relationships – to develop personal self esteem via a personal housing support plan.
+WITH THE HELP OF THE STAFF and their peers, service users will learn to accept sobriety as a positive life choice – to form positive relationships – to develop personal self esteem via a personal housing/living support plan.
 Service users are encouraged to further their education, develop craft skills and new hobbies, undertake voluntary work (which could ultimately lead to financial independence) and practice their religious beliefs.

 PROJECT AIMS & OBJECTIVES

-The prime aim of the unit will be to empower the individual to maximise their full potential, by assisting them to plan an effective, positive and realistic personal resettlement plan, whilst continuing to live alcohol & substance free.
+The prime aim of the Project will be to empower the individual to maximise their full potential, by assisting them to plan an effective, positive and realistic personal Housing/Living support plan, whilst continuing to live alcohol & substance free.

-The supported flat scheme at St Edmunds Court has been designed to recognise the needs of people with alcohol / substance abuse problems on the edge of complete autonomy.
+The supported housing scheme at the Project has been designed to recognise the needs of people with alcohol / substance abuse problems and or mental health issues on the edge of complete autonomy.

-Recognising the need for a gradual diminution of supervision and control, the resettlement unit will assist the individual to develop an effective personal strategy for coping with major life changes.
+Recognising the need for a gradual diminution of supervision and control, the resettlement unit will assist the Service User to develop an effective personal strategy for coping with major life changes.

-The transitional period of moving from a residential care, or other structured living situation, into independent living is rarely smooth and continuous.
-For people already in the process of making the transition from drinking to a clean & sober lifestyle the additional transition of moving on indicates a highly intensified degree and rate of change.
-All major transitions involve high rates of stress, which have a direct impact upon the way people react, the way they feel and the way they behave.
+The transitional period of moving from a Housing Supported Care, or other structured living situation, into independent living is rarely smooth and continuous.
+For people already in the process of making the transition from alcohol abuse to a clean & sober lifestyle the additional transition of moving on indicates a highly intensified degree of change.
+All major transitions involve high rates of stress, which can have a direct impact upon the way people react, the way they feel and the way they react.

-Encountering major changes, many people experience adaptation problems during the transitional process, often resulting in crisis and relapse situations.
-It is therefore essential that adequate preparation be made to buffer service users at the pre-transitional stage.
+Encountering major changes, many people experience adaptation problems during the transitional process, often resulting in crisis and in some cases relapse.
+It is therefore essential that adequate preparation needs to be implemented in order to help strengthen service users for this pre-transitional stage in their life.

 Experience has shown that adequate and appropriate resources that offer support can do much to maximise successful integration into independent community living.